BhattPranj/Human-Activity-Recognition/README.md

 ## Dataset

-The dataset for this project can be accessed through the following link: [Human Activity Dataset]([link-to-the-dataset](https://www.uni-mannheim.de/dws/research/projects/activity-recognition/dataset/))
+The dataset for this project can be accessed through the following link: [here](https://www.uni-mannheim.de/dws/research/projects/activity-recognition/dataset/).

 ## Task 1: Visibility Graph Analysis